 roughly triangular bed just across the path from it by the old deck.

-the house and the deck, with a couple of columnar junipers marking the house corner (where the anise hyssop stalks are now).
+By the new deck, the tentative plan calls for a row of small deciduous shrubs, all fragrant, next to the house and the deck, with a couple of columnar junipers marking the house corner (where the anise hyssop stalks are now).
 I'm considering a dwarf fothergilla v.
 Mt.
 Airy, clethra v.
 Ruby Spice (for in front of the a/c), and mock-orange v.
 Blizzard, and in the corner by the deck, a butterfly bush v.
 Honeycomb, all low-ish growers which should just come up to the bottom of the row of windows, providing good bird habitat yet not blocking the view, and providing sweet scents for

 the loungers on the deck.